-Perhaps you’ve heard that you need to work “X” number of practice MBE questions each week to pass the exam.
-Or, maybe you’ve heard there is some magic number of total questions that you have to answer throughout your preparation to earn a passing score on the MBE.
+Perhaps you’ve heard that you need to work “X” number of MBE practice questions each week to pass the exam.
+Or, maybe you’ve heard there is some magic number of total MBE questions that you have to answer throughout bar prep to earn a passing score.
 This “drill and kill” formula emphasizes quantity over quality and speed over deliberation, which may not improve your MBE score.

 Make no mistake, it’s critically important to work MBE practice questions.
 After all, it takes practice to improve.
 The key to success, however, is to use practice questions effectively.

-BARBRI’s MBE success learning path, which is built into your Personal Study Plan (PSP), accelerates your learning by incrementally building your substantive knowledge and your MBE skills.
-We’ve curated each question set and have strategically assigned the Learning Sets and Mixed Question Sets to ensure that you have a strong understanding of the most frequently tested rules before you encounter the more difficult questions.
-As soon as you complete your third MBE subject, your PSP will assign short mixed-subject question sets.
-In the weeks ahead, your PSP deliberately spaces question sets to leverage the benefits of spaced repetition and interleaves practice between subjects— two strategies that are scientifically shown to boost learning and retention.
+ISAAC curates multiple-choice question sets to provide a strong understanding of the most frequently tested rules before you encounter more difficult questions.
+As soon as you complete your third MBE subject, ISAAC will begin assigning short mixed-subject question sets.
+In the weeks following, ISAAC deliberately spaces question sets to leverage the benefits of spaced repetition and interleaves practice between subjects, two strategies that are scientifically shown to boost learning and retention.

-Note: As a general rule, we don’t recommend spending a lot of time with “real” released MBE questions.
-Click here to learn why.
+Side note: We don’t recommend spending too much time with “real” released MBE questions.
+Learn why.